lansfy/gonkex/README.md

 #### From environment variables or from env-file

-Gonkey automatically checks if variable exists in the environment variables (case-sensitive) and loads a value from there, if it exists.
+Gonkex automatically checks if variable exists in the environment variables (case-sensitive) and loads a value from there, if it exists.

 If an env-file is specified, variables described in it will be added or will replace the corresponding environment variables.